Franciskid/ChatbotBooks/README.md

 # Chatbot for games
 Chatbot to recommand games based on user preferences

-User can ask for informations about a game
+User can ask for informations about a game:
+- Tell me about [Game]
+- When was [Game] released

 Use these links and launch them :
 - https://replit.com/@Franciskid/ChatbotFootballProject